Wednesday, 15 July 2015

 The Romance of Train Travel: not gone yet!

-I was given a copy of Andrew Martin's "Belles and Whistles" about the decline of the famous named trains, the fall in standards from monogrammed cutlery to wooden stirring sticks.
+I was given a copy of Andrew Martin's "Belles and Whistles" about the decline of the famous named trains, the fall in standards from monogrammed cutlery on express trains to wooden stirring sticks.

-The cover picture says it all, really, but although it is generally true that travel is not as special as it was (by car or by air as well, come to that!), there are still four or five trains in the UK which are still rather special and I have made a point of seeking these out and travelling on most of them as part of my railway adventures.
+The cover picture says it all, really, but although it is generally true that travel is not as special as it was (by car or by air as well, come to that, as well as rail), there are still four or five trains in the UK which are still rather special and I have made a point of seeking these out and travelling on most of them as part of my railway adventures.
 Their future appears shaky at times but at present is as secure as anything that requires commercial success can be.

 1 The Night Riviera

-The Night Riviera departs from platform 1 with its polished marble surface, and passengers are entitled to use the First Class lounge on this platform.
+The Night Riviera departs from platform 1 with its polished marble surface, and sleeper train passengers are entitled to use the First Class lounge on this platform.
 The gleaming train is brought in well in advance of its departure time and passengers are met at the doors by attendants and taken to their berths.
-A pack of toiletries is included and there are all the facilities needed for a night aboard the train (though no showers, at least, not yet).
-There is a Club Car serving food and drink, and breakfast can be taken in sleeping compartments or in the Club Car: I always prefer sitting fully-dressed in the Club Car, feeling ready for the day, and it is great to look out on Cornwall slipping past the windows while eating breakfast.
+A pack of toiletries is included and there are all the facilities needed for a night aboard the train (though no showers on board, but there are at the terminus stations).
+There is a Club Car serving food and drink, and breakfast can be taken in sleeping compartments or in the Club Car: I always prefer sitting fully-dressed in the Club Car, feeling ready for the day, and it is great to look out on Cornwall slipping past the train windows while eating breakfast.

 This train operates every night except Saturday (few need to be in Cornwall first thing on Sunday morning!) and the London-bound one (which I have not yet tried) arrives in time for work.
 Weekend in Cornwall: no waking travel required (if you're in London)!